cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 # Preserve Usage

-## Preserve cookies after a test finished
+## Preserve cookies through multiple tests

-Cypress gives you a simple interface to automatically preserve cookies *after* a test finished.
-Cypress will automatically clear all cookies before each new test starts by default.
+Cypress gives you a simple interface to automatically preserve cookies for multiple tests.
+Cypress automatically clears all cookies before each new test starts by default.

-By clearing cookies in between tests you are gauranteed to always start from a clean slate.
+By clearing cookies before each test you are gauranteed to always start from a clean slate.
 Starting from a clean state prevents coupling your tests to one another and prevents situations where mutating something in your application in one test affects another one downstream.

 [block:callout]
 {